Detecting Shearless Phase-Space Transport Barriers in Global Gyrokinetic Turbulence Simulations with Test Particle Map Models: Theory of Shearless Tori in Gyrokinetic Turbulence

 In the presence of unbroken invariant tori, the transmissivity would be exactly zero \(\eta_t = 0\).
 Transmissivity \(\eta_t \approx 1\) would indicate fast transport of particles across the shearless region due to chaos over the chosen time window.
 Even without unbroken invariant tori, remnants of shearless tori can still exhibit ``stickiness'' with small but non-zero transmissivity.
 For example \(\eta_t \lesssim 0.1\) would indicate an effective reduction of transport across the shearless region over the chosen time window of 4 ms.

-A plot of the transmissivity \(\eta_t(v_{\perp}, v_\parallel)\) is shown in figure~\ref{fig:plot_transmissivity}.
-Overplotting the trapped/passing boundary \((v_\perp / v_\parallel)^2 = B_{max}/B_{min} - 1\) reveals that the majority of trapped particle phase space experiences a complete suppression of transport across the shearless transport barrier region, strongly suggestive that shearless invariant tori as identified in figure~\ref{fig:poincare_section}(a,c) are generic across most of trapped particle phase space.
-We remark there is a band of much larger transmissivity within the trapped portion of phase space near \(v_\perp/v_t \sim 2\), meaning that trapped particles with energies slightly higher than thermal cross the shearless region more easily.
-This suggests that, in this particular case, the shearless tori primarily affect the density transport channel.
+Plots of the transmissivity \(\eta_t(v_{\perp}, v_\parallel)\) are shown in figure~\ref{fig:plot_transmissivity}, where panel (a) shows the nominal case with gyroaveraging applied to the fields, while panel (b) shows the case with no gyroaveraging applied to the fields.
+Focusing first on the nominal case in panel (a), overplotting the trapped/passing boundary \((v_\perp / v_\parallel)^2 = B_{max}/B_{min} - 1\) reveals that the majority of trapped particle phase space experiences a complete suppression of transport across the shearless transport barrier region, strongly suggestive that shearless invariant tori as identified in figure~\ref{fig:poincare_section}(a,c) are generic across most of trapped particle phase space.
+Comparing this to the case with no gyroaveraging in panel (b), the picture is extremely similar, although a close inspection in the trapped region of phase space reveals some regions where the transmissivity has become non-zero.

-We remark that trapped particles in the shearless region with \(v_\perp/v_t \sim 2\) have nearly stationary toroidal precession in the frame rotating with \(\Omega\), indicating strong wave-particle resonance with the model drift wave.
+Both cases show a band of much larger transmissivity within the trapped portion of phase space near \(v_\perp/v_t \sim 2\).
+Trapped particles in this region of phase space have nearly stationary toroidal precession in the frame rotating with \(\Omega\), indicating strong wave-particle resonance with the model drift wave.
+This indicates that although gyroaveraging may change the critical amplitude for the survival of the shearless torus, proximity to resonance may play a more significant role in determining if the shearless torus survives or not.
 More generally, one could expect many features of figure~\ref{fig:plot_transmissivity} to originate from the structure of particle phase-space resonances; see for example \citet{antonenas_analytical_2024} for a detailed study of how \(q_{kin}\) determines the structure of the resonances.
 The reduction in the size of resonances near shearless regions has been proposed as a mechanism by which shearless tori or their remnants can suppress transport \citep{rypina_robust_2007}.
 We defer detailed study of these resonances in response to drift-wave perturbations to future work.

 To determine the net effect of this reduced phase space transport over all particles, we can consider the average \(\overline{\eta_t}\) over a thermal Maxwellian given by